XiangmingKA/academic-kickstart4/content/project/A CarRacing Game/index.md

 ![Test Scene 1](img/image1.png)
 ## UI

-I Add a basic UI in this game, showing the current speed of the car.
+I added a basic UI in this game, showing the current speed of the car.
 And there is a End text in the beginning and the ending of the game showing player's time of passing the game..
 ![Test Scene 1](img/image3.png)

 ## Game manipulation